Imperishable Night: Time counter

-Imperishable Night utilizes a 'time' counter, which requires the player to collect a certain amount of "time points", which are acquired in the same manner as regular points – collecting point items, grazing enemy bullets, or killing enemies.
+Imperishable Night utilizes a "time" counter, which requires the player to collect a certain number of "time points", which are acquired in the same manner as regular points—collecting point items, grazing enemy bullets, or killing enemies.
 The game begins at 11:00 PM, and with each stage, thirty minutes passes, or an hour if they fail to gather enough time points.
 The player will receive a bad ending if the clock reaches 5:00 AM.
 Time will also advance by half an hour if the player uses a continue, or fails any of the Last Spells of Kaguya Houraisan, the game's final boss, who is also the only character to have multiple Last Spells.
-Because of this system, Imperishable Night is the only Touhou game in which the player can use a continue, and still get the good ending.
+Because of this system, Imperishable Night is the only Touhou Project game in which the player can use a continue and still get an ending that is not the bad ending.

 Human-yōkai pairs

 Imperishable Night features a total of eight playable characters, in pre-set pairs, and, upon completing the game with all teams, the game allows the player to select these characters individually.
 Each pair consist of one human, and yōkai, with the human being the player's unfocused shot, and the yokai as the focused shot.